er-knight/Daily-Coding-Problem/Collection/Guides/How to Pick a Random Element from an Infinite Stream.md

 Since we are only storing a single variable, this only takes up constant space!
 Turns out this algorithm is called [Reservoir Sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).

-[Post](https://www.dailycodingproblem.com/blog/how-to-solve-a-hard-programming-interview-question/) on how to solve tricky interview questions.